VCCE/VCC/docs/UserGuide.md

 #### Physical Disks

 **This is also experimental code.
-Please only use backup disks as I can't guarantee everything works 100% yet.
-Currently only "standard format" 18 sector per track disks are supported.
-I'm hoping get "protected" disk formats working In a later version.**
+Please only use backup disks as we can't guarantee everything works 100% yet.
+Currently only "standard format" 18 sector per track disks are supported.**

 To use this option 3 requirements must be met.
 The drop downs will be grayed otherwise.

   - The host computer must be running Windows 2000,XP or Vista.
-Note I have only tested this on XP so far.
+Note this has only been tested on Windows XP.

   - The host computer must have a supported Floppy disk controller chip, (uPD765a or equiv).
 A USB floppy drive will NOT do.